ZinhleMkhabela/ZinhleMkhabela/README.md

 ### ⚡ Fun Facts:

 - I spend 80% of my time in front of my computer.
-- I love reading self-development books and applying what I learn to my daily life.
+- I love reading self-development books and applying what I learn daily.
 - Coding is not just a job for me; it's a passion and a way of life.